-This One Simple Trick Might Help You Manage Your Anxiety
+This One Simple Trick Might Help Your Anxiety

 As many will understand, being told to "stay calm" or "chill out" when you're suffering from anxiety doesn't actually help.
 One approach which advocates just the opposite, though, could fare better for some of us — or at least, that's the thinking behind this trick for coping with anxiety, which has just been put to the test.
 And although getting excited about anxiety doesn't sound like something that's likely to come easily, it might be a useful strategy for helping to keep your anxiety in check.

 This trick, a cognitive anxiety coping technique known as "anxiety reappraisal," suggests that telling yourself you're excited whenever you feel nervous is the key to overcoming a particularly scary bout of anxiety.
 Harvard Businss School professor Alison Wood Brooks has written extensively about the technique; research she published in 2014 explored it, and although it might sound a bit reductive at first, the science behind it is actually pretty interesting.